OHI-Science/bhi-1.0-archive/baltic2015/prep/CW/contaminants/contaminants_prep.md

 Red dots are the ices6 concentration mean by date and location excluding qflagged values.
  - Including the qflag-adjusted values lowers the mean concentration by date and location, provides more observations in the Kattegat, The Quark, and W. Gotland Basin

+    - Outlier in Eastern Gotland Basin is from Polish observations 2014.
+Have checked unit conversions etc, have found not error.

 ``` r
 ##temporily merge ices6_1datemean and ices6_2datemean to more easily compare in a plot
 plotdata_temp = full_join(ices6_1datemean,ices6_2datemean,
                           by=c("rgn_id", "basin_name", "country", "monit_program",
                                "monit_purpose", "report_institute", "station", "lat",